 Set-Up: We are happy to accommodate whatever setup you need.
 Please let us know as soon as possible if you will need a screen and projector.
 Also, let us know if you plan to use your own laptop or would like us to set up one for you.

 Friday Evening Dinner: If your schedule permits, we would like to take you to dinner on Friday evening.
 Our custom is to meet at 5:30 p.m. at a restaurant near Cal State Fullerton.
 This gives us time to have dinner and still arrive at the venue in time to accomplish last-minute setup details, make certain that the audio-visual equipment is working properly, and greet early arrivers.

 Dialogue Podcasts: In addition to serving on the MESG board, I am also a member of the board of Dialogue Foundation and host of the Dialogue Podcasts.
-Our practice is to record the Orange County lecture, edit it and post it as a Dialogue podcast.
-These podcasts are a popular way of reaching individuals who cannot attend the lecture, either because they don’t live in Southern California or they have a conflict.
+Our practice is to record the Orange County lecture, edit it and post it online.
+These audio podcasts are a popular way of reaching individuals who cannot attend the lecture, either because they don’t live in Southern California or they have a conflict.
 There are some 1,000 to 2,000 people who subscribe or individually download our podcasts.
 Unless you inform us otherwise, we will assume this is acceptable to you.
 If you use a PowerPoint presentation, please bear in mind that podcast listeners will not be able to see your slides, so you should try to incorporate the substance of them into your remarks.

 Books & CDs: If you have books or CDs you would like to make available for sale at Miller Eccles meetings we would be happy to accommodate you in one of several ways:

 - You can bring the books or CDs with you.